bombchus/z64-music-wiki/docs/advanced/mus.md

 </div>

 !!! warning
-    Despite SEQ64 calling `.mus` files Music Macro Language (MML)[^1], they are *not* Music Macro Language.
+    Despite SEQ64 calling `.mus` files "Music Macro Language", they are *not* Music Macro Language (MML)[^1].
 MML is well-defined and is a sub-language of BASIC.
 However, modern MML notation is quite different from the original MML's BASIC notation.
 Music Assembly Language (`.mus`) files are a sub-language of Assembly (ASM).
 As such, they should avoid being called "Music Macro Language".
 Instead, `.mus` files should be called "Music Assembly Language (MAL)".

 ## placeholder
 placeholder